Cygnar Trencher Unit

 - Dig In (★ Action) - This model gains cover, immunity to blast damage, and stops blocking LOS.
 It retains this until it moves or is engaged.

-- Smoke Bomb (★ Action) - Centre a small AoE cloud on this model.
+- Smoke Bomb (★ Action) - Centre a 3" AOE cloud on this model.
+Lasts for one round.

 - Entire unit except Sniper and Grenadier.